Al-Mustansir Billah: Biography

 He had constructed a special mihrab at one of the pillars in the Mosque of Ibn Tulun.
-Atop the mihrab, his name is engraved along with the Shahada commonly recited by the public in the Fatimid era ending with the phrase 'Ali-un-Wali-ul-lah', meaning "Ali is the friend of God".
+Atop the mihrab, his name is engraved along with the Shahada commonly recited by the public in the Fatimid era ending with the phrase 'Ali-un Wali-u Allah, meaning "Ali is the steward of God".

 al-Mustansir's court

 Prominent Dais/Vizirs of his era are as follows: